elizabethtl/elizabethtl.github.io/_pages/other.md

 # More about me

-I am passionate about soccer, been playing it since I was six.
+I love playing sports, I am most passionate about soccer and have been playing it since I was six.

-I also like reading books, I'm working on a list of books I recommend.

-Though a comp sci student, I'm also interested in various social-economic topics, such as international affairs, geopolitics, financial markets, etc.
+I also enjoy reading.

+Thriller and mystery and historical fiction are some of my favorite genres.
+My new favorites are *The Seven Husbands of Evelyn Hugo* and *The Silent Patient*.

+I read various non-fiction books related to international affairs, business, or biographies.
+The most recent one I read (and I highly recommend) is *Empire of Pain: The Secret History of the Sackler Dynasty*.